Executive Director - Lisa Rocklin

 Media Coordinator - Marilyn Nolan

 Marilyn Nolan has over thirty years’ experience as administrative and accounting support for a wide variety of organizations, including University of Cincinnati, Frontgate Catalog and WNKU-FM at Northern Kentucky University.
 She and her husband, Shawn, spent three years in Chicago where she worked for a firm that manages private art collections.
 Thrilled to be back in Cincinnati, she was extremely excited to begin her first Core Class with Women Writing for (a) Change in January of 2016, as well as embracing her new role as Media Coordinator with an incredible group of supportive, strong and wise women.
-She and Shawn reside in Cincinnati with their new rescue dog, Lily.
+She and Shawn reside in Cincinnati with their dog, Lily.